-The Board Capital and Funding Committee is a newly formed Board committee in 2016.
-The Committee oversees management practices on Capital & Funding matters.
+The Board Capital and Funding Committee oversees management practices on Capital & Funding matters.
 The Committee, on behalf of the Board, monitors capital and funding requirements of the Bank, as well as compliance with policies and regulatory requirements.
 The Committee ensures that the management undertakes appropriate measures to recognize adverse trends, to identify possible bottleneck in capital and funding requirements of the Bank.
+The Committee also oversees management practices on investment matters.
+The Committee, on behalf of the Board, monitors investment activities, as well as compliance with policies and regulatory requirements.
+The Committee ensures that the management undertakes appropriate measures to recognize adverse trends, to identify problems in investment portfolio.
+The Committee also approves investments (in accordance with the authorities granted by the Board and as specified in the Authority Matrix) and wherever relevant, investment matters in business activities.

-The members of the Capital & Funding Committee are:
+The members of the Capital, Funding & Investment Committee are:

 S. No. Name of Director Designation No. of meetings attended 1.
-Mr. Tariq Abdul Hafidh Salim Rajab Al Aujaili Member 0 2.
-Mr. Mohammed Yousuf Alawi Al Ibrahim Member 1 3.
-Mr. Zakariya Mubarak Al Zadjali Member 1
+Mr. Mohammed Yousuf Alawi Al Ibrahim Chairman of the Capital and Funding Committee 4 2.
+Mr. Tariq Abdul Hafidh Salim Rajab Al Aujaili Member 2 3.
+Mr. Ahmed Said Al Mahrazi Member - 4.
+Sheikh Hamood Mustahil Al Mashani Member 2 5.
+Mr. Zakariya Mubarak Al Zadjali Member 2